 We hope that the strategies mentioned above and tactics for pre-selling your SaaS are helpful!

 When you plan to implement any of them, consider that depth is usually better than scope.
-It’s sometimes tempting to try too many things at once, but not putting enough effort into the tactics you’ve chosen can vastly reduce their effectiveness.
+It’s sometimes tempting to try too many things at once, but not putting enough effort into your chosen tactics can vastly reduce their effectiveness.

 Do the prep work, choose one to three strategies you think you’ll be able to excel at, and generate some pre-sales!